resource-disaggregation/blk-switch/README.md

 We now configure RAM null-blk device as a remote storage device at Target server.

 ### Target configuration
-(Go to step 4 if you want to skip steps 1--3)
+(In step 4, we provide a script that covers steps 1--3, so please go to step 4 if you want to skip steps 1--3)

 1. Create null-block devices (10GB):